soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 ## Here's where our adventure forks

 If the "what drives me" block of text bores you and the "encroaching" block of text describes you, then:
 * I recommend reading something like Blood, Sweat, and Pixels by Jason Schreier to see if that appeals to you.
-I don't think anything I can say will resonate.
 Be interested in life!
 Find the thing that excites you and spend time doing it.
 Build a portfolio that showcases how excellent you are at your craft!
 Be passionate about your craft!
 Then apply!
 That's the true TL;DR.
 * If you're unwilling to do that, or that book bores you, then I recommend that you follow gamedev influencers on LinkedIn instead of reaching out to me; I'm simply not the droid you're looking for.

 If the "what drives me" block of text resonates and you've GOTTA GET *IN* THERE...
 I still don't know if anything I'd say could help you, but you're certainly welcome to read on and ask me followup questions if you have any.